tnballo/scapegoat/README.md

 > **Warning:**
 > Although stack usage is constant (no recursion), a stack overflow can happen at runtime if `SG_MAX_STACK_ELEMS` (configurable) and/or the stored item type (generic) is too large.
 > Note *stack* overflow is distinct from *buffer* overflow (which safe Rust prevents).
-> Regardless, you must test to ensure you don't exceed the stack frame size limit of your target platform.
+> Regardless, you must test to ensure you don't exceed the stack frame(s) size limit of your target platform.
 > Rust only supports stack probes on x86/x64, although [creative linking solutions](https://blog.japaric.io/stack-overflow-protection/) have been suggested for other architectures.

 For more advanced configuration options, see [the documentation here](https://github.com/tnballo/scapegoat/blob/master/CONFIG.md).